restic/restic/doc/047_tuning_backup_parameters.rst

 File Read Concurrency
 =====================

-In some instances, such as backing up traditional spinning disks, reducing the file read concurrency is desired.
-This will help reduce the amount of time spent seeking around the disk and can increase the overall performance of the backup operation.
-You can specify the concurrency of file reads with the ``RESTIC_FILE_READ_CONCURRENCY`` environment variable or the ``--file-read-concurrency`` flag for the ``backup`` subcommand.
+When backing up fast storage like NVME disks, it can be beneficial to increase the read concurrency.
+This can increase the overall performance of the backup operation by reading more files in parallel.
+You can specify the concurrency of file reads with the ``RESTIC_READ_CONCURRENCY`` environment variable or the ``--read-concurrency`` flag for the ``backup`` command.

 Pack Size